 Next, take a good look at the hotel's social media accounts and websites.
-This last Haunted Happenings season I saw many hotels post on Facebook that they had a last minute cancellation.
+Every Haunted Happenings season I see hotels post on social media about last minute cancellations.
 Follow the hotels you're checking out on Facebook, Instagram and hop onto their newsletter list if they have one.
 You never know when a room might pop up.

-One: Where are you staying?
+Bue: Where are you staying!